One of the most important things I did when my kids were young was menu plan. It was important for 2 main reasons:

 So there you have it.
 In the space of about 30 minutes you have all the meals planned for the next month, along with a grocery list of everything you need to purchase to make those meals.

-And just to head off the oft repeated refrain of, “What’s for dinner?”, I like to use a chalk board like this one to hang in the kitchen or dining area.
+And just to head off the oft repeated refrain of, “What’s for dinner?”, I like to use a chalk board to hang in the kitchen or dining area.

 Menu Planning is Crazy Flexible